Select Home Warranty Reviews 2026: Is It Worth It?

 Plan Best For What's Covered

-Bronze Care Appliance-only protection Refrigerator, stove, dishwasher, washer/dryer, and up to 8 appliances total
+Bronze Care Appliance-only protection Refrigerator, stove, dishwasher, washer/dryer, garbage disposal, microwave, and other major kitchen and laundry appliances

-Gold Care Systems-only protection HVAC, heating, electrical, plumbing, and up to 6 major systems
+Gold Care Systems-only protection HVAC, heating, cooling, ductwork, electrical, plumbing, and water heater

 Platinum Care Full home protection Everything in Bronze + Gold, plus garage door openers, ceiling fans, and plumbing stoppages

-All three plans include free roof leak coverage — a perk that typically costs $99 extra with other providers.
+All three plans include free roof leak coverage (valued at around $99), a perk that typically costs extra with other providers.

 Pricing Breakdown

-Plan Est. Monthly Cost Service Fee Per Claim
+Plan Standard Monthly Cost With Promotions Service Fee Per Claim

 Pincher's Pro Tip